aewagner/ReactReduxBlog/README.md

 ### Simple blog created using React and Redux

-Add, view, edit, and delete posts.
+Add, view, and delete posts.

 #### Technologies used
 - Axios